zqpie/Fedora-Pie/README.md

 # Fedora-Pie

-bare-bones installer script to make a clean and usable desktop from fedora server.
+Bare-Bones installer script to make a clean and functionable desktop from fedora server.